test1477/dfdfd/wwww.md

 ARTIFACTORY_URL = 'https://your-artifactory-instance/artifactory'  # Replace with your Artifactory URL
 API_KEY = 'your-api-key'  # Replace with your API key or use username/password
 CSV_FILE = 'all_packages_report.csv'
+MAX_THREADS = 10  # Adjust based on your system and network capacity

 # Headers for authentication
 headers = {